julia-thea/julia-thea/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Task app using ExpressJS and MongoDB
 - 🌱 I’m currently learning MERN stack 😊
 - 👯 I’m looking to collaborate on JavaScript projects 👯‍♀️
 - 🤔 I’m looking for help with JavaScript 😇